|

-To switch between tables use Tables list panel on the left.
+To switch between the tables, use the Tables list panel on the left.

 Inner joins, outer joins